ffmpegwasm/libav.wasm/README.md

 ### Why not ffmpeg.wasm?

-ffmpeg.wasm ports FFmpeg to WebAssembly using a more coarse-grained approach, it works but also suffers from the isolation of C and JavaScript world which makes it hard to develop and improve.
+ffmpeg.wasm ports FFmpeg to WebAssembly using a more coarse-grained approach (you can imagine ffmpeg.wasm as an extremely large function, once it starts to run, there isn't much you can control.), it works but also suffers from the isolation of C and JavaScript world which makes it hard to develop and improve.

 The ultimate goal of libav.wasm is to enable a ffmpeg.wasm with better developer experience (DX) and potentially be the foundation to fix issues like performance